cityofaustin/atd-data-deploy/README.md

 2. Define script parameters in `config.py`.

-2. Run `$ bash build.sh` to generate shell scripts and cron entries.
+2. `$ bash build.sh` to generate shell scripts and cron entries.

-3. Run `$ bash deploy.sh` to install crontab on host.
+3. `$ bash deploy.sh` to install crontab on host.

 ## License